1. TOP

 Quantitative Changes

 The head office, Sales Group, and four plants are striving to conserve energy through means such as adopting high-fficiency equipment.
 We’re also striving to reduce industrial waste and increase recycling rates.
-While processing volume increased in FY2023, we were able to improve CO2 emissions intensity by improving plant efficiency.
-Although industrial waste emissions decreased, the recycling rate was 98.2%.
+Although industrial waste emissions increased in FY2024, recycling rates improved to 99.6%.

 Electricity use